 You can drink fennel tea in diabetes.
 Fennel tea lowers the blood sugar level and may help to decrease the diabetic complications.

 Remember, it may also cause hypoglycemia if taken along with modern medicines.
 Therefore, regularly check your blood sugar level if you are also taking anti-diabetic drugs.

 Fennel tea for weight loss

 Fennel tea improves metabolism in the body, which helps in shedding the excess fat.
 It is more effective in abdominal or central obesity.

-In obesity, you may require to drink two cups of fennel tea twice a day.
-To enhance effects of fennel tea, you can add black pepper, long pepper and cumin in fennel tea.
-However, taste of fennel tea will become somewhat pungent due to these ingredients.
+In obesity, you may require drink two cups of fennel tea twice a day.
+To enhance effects of fennel tea, you can add black pepper, long pepper, and cumin in fennel tea.
+However, the taste of fennel tea will become somewhat pungent due to these ingredients.
 You can also add lemon juice and honey in fennel tea to boost its action in weight loss.

 Fennel tea is a home remedy for colic in babies.
 Research studies also indicate that fennel tea and fennel seeds are effective in relieving abdominal pain, gas, and flatulence and colic symptoms.

 Fennel tea helps to relax the digestive system and it gives relief from gas trouble in babies.
 It is safer than dill oil, which is widely used to treat colic symptoms in children.

 - Fennel tea relaxes the intestines and gives relief from general discomfort in babies.